The Limits of Alternative Rites of Passage

 - The involvement of the whole community and especially the elders and traditional cutters is absolutely essential in order to sensitize them to the harmful effects of FGM and ensure the recognition of the ARP’s value as equivalent to FGM;

 - The community’s involvement in the creative process leading to the implementation of an ARP is also central for its acceptance.
 Involving the community avoids its members from considering the ARP as an external cultural interference.
 To ensure this, training change agents can be useful;

-- ARP has to be part of a larger process ensuring education on female genital cutting, sexuality and sexual and reproductive health and rights, as well as sensitization campaigns targeting the whole community, in order to change mindsets and stereotypes about uncut girls;
+- ARP has to be part of a larger process ensuring education on FGM, sexuality and sexual and reproductive health and rights, as well as sensitization campaigns targeting the whole community, in order to change mindsets and stereotypes about uncut girls;

 - Male involvement and support of the ARP has to be ensured;